orel-adivi/Random-Greedy/README.md

 ```

 Then, the codes can be imported, generated and used.
 For example, for generating `RandomGreedyCode` of length 100 and
-with 2 options for each selection point, and using it, the following code can be used:
+with 2 options for each selection point, and using it, the following `Python` code can be used:

 ```python
 import numpy as np